connexcs/docs/credit-control.md

 * **Pre Pay with Credit Buffer** - Set the debit limit to the NEGATIVE of your buffer value.
 E.g If you want a float/buffer value in your customer’s account of $5.00, meaning the account will stop dialing when your customer only has $5.00 left in their account you will set the debit limit to -$5.00

 ### Automatic Cut Off (Is it Real time?)
-1. Is the automatic cut off real-time.
+1. Is the automatic cut off real-time?
 2. Partly

-The credit control can be considered real-time apart from the following considerations.
+The credit control can be considered real-time apart from the following considerations:

 1. The credit control is only applicable for new calls.
 This means that calls in progress will continue to flow even if customers run out of balance.

 2. The current account credit is cached by the routing engine for 60 seconds.
 This means that the live credit can be delayed by 60 seconds.

 ### What's the best way to make sure I don't overspend by a single penny?